 Before you sign a lease, you’ll need to know how much you can afford, what type of apartment you’re looking for and what questions to ask yourself and the landlord.

-To aid your search, we’ve compiled a list of apartment hunting tips for first-time renters.
+To aid your journey, we’ve compiled a list of the best ways to apartment search.

 What do you pay for when renting an apartment?
 In most cases, it’s not just the first month’s rent you need to consider.